kerimoyle/cellml-specification/reference/inform/informB7_component2.rst

   .. container:: infospec

-    :code:`component` items, as with every other part of CellML, must use names which are unique to their scope, and obey the format definitions outlined in
+    A :code:`component` item, as with every other part of CellML, must use a name unique to its scope, and obey the format definitions outlined in
-    :ref:`Data representation formats<spec_data_representation>`.
+    :ref:`Data representation formats<specA_data_representation_formats>`.
 For example:

     .. code-block:: xml